qiskit-community/qiskit-experiments/docs/guides/state_tomography.rst

 State Tomography Experiment
 ---------------------------

 To run a state tomography experiment, we initialize the experiment with a circuit to prepare the state to be measured.
-We can also pass in an ``Operator``, or a ``Statevector`` to describe the preparation circuit.
+We can also pass in an :class:`~qiskit.quantum_info.Operator`, or a :class:`~qiskit.quantum_info.Statevector` to describe the preparation circuit.

 .. jupyter-execute::